 The recommended reaction conditions for GC-rich templates include 3% DMSO as a PCR additive, which aids in the denaturing of templates with high GC content.
 For further optimization DMSO should be increased in 2% steps.
 In some cases DMSO may also be required for supercoiled plasmids to relax for denaturation.
-Other PCR additives such as formamide (up to 3%), glycerol and betaine are also compatible with Phusion Hot Start II DNA Polymerase.
-If high DMSO concentration is used, the annealing
+Other PCR additives such as formamide (up to 3%), glycerol and betaine are also compatible with Phusion U Hot Start DNA Polymerase.

 If high DMSO concentration is used, the annealing temperature must be decreased, as DMSO affects the melting point of the primers.
-It has been reported that 10% DMSO decreases the annealing temperature by $5.5-6.0~^{\circ}$ C4.
+It has been reported that 10% DMSO decreases the annealing temperature by $5.5-6.0^{\circ}\text{C}^{3}$ .